udaytx009/AI-app-prototyping-public/README.md

 # AI-app-prototyping-public
 here i am posting various agentic apps that are built on OpenAI APIs to perform a wide range of tasks starting from goal tracking, server management, business engagements and many more...

-## New Update : Try Out an easy fast GitHub sync app (demo interface access) to simplify your code management from desktop.
-Start Here : https://atxinfotech.riff.works/gh-repo-sync ; you can get your own private syncing interface to sync codes from local to GH uing browser for free (message for your private copy).
-Test the public app by selecting codes from your local machine and push it to this repo - https://github.com/udaytx009/AI-app-prototyping-public/
+## New Update : Simplify your code management from your desktop with our easy and fast GitHub sync app.
+Access the demo interface and get started now.
+### Get your own private, browser-based syncing interface for free to manage code from local to GitHub (message for details).
+App Demo : https://atxinfotech.riff.works/gh-repo-sync
+### Test the public app: select code from your local machine and push it to this repository: https://github.com/udaytx009/AI-app-prototyping-public/

 ## Project 1/20+ :